paul-norman/go-template-manager/README.md

 this way, all files that extend that layout will have these variables.

 **N.B.
-This method has a lower precedence in the hierarchy than defining variables directly into the template files and the same variables defined there will override these**
+This method has a lower precedence in the hierarchy than defining variables directly into the template files *(and at `Render()` time)* and the same variables defined there will override these.**

 ## Creating Functions